What You Need to Know Before Getting an IUD

 Getting an IUD is an increasingly common choice for women looking for long-term birth control.
 There are many factors to consider, but the decision ultimately comes down to patient preferences.

 If you are unsure about getting an IUD, make a virtual care appointment with a provider today!
-For $25 per month, Mira allows you to make unlimited $5 virtual care appointments and provides access to exclusive prescription discounts and affordable urgent care appointments.
+Starting at an average of $25 per month, Mira allows you to make unlimited $25 virtual care appointments and provides access to exclusive prescription discounts and affordable urgent care appointments.